 - (1) ACCESSORY BUILDING: An accessory structure having a roof. - (2) ACCESSORY STRUCTURE: A detached structure customarily incidental and subordinate to the principal structure, building, use or a use constituting a conditional use.
-An accessory structure shall not contain cooking or sleeping facilities but may include a toilet and/or sink. - (3) ACCESSORY USE: A use customarily incidental and subordinate in nature, intent or purpose to the principal use of a structure, building or lot. - (4) BASEMENT: That portion of a dwelling below the first floor or ground floor with its entire floor below grade.
+An accessory structure shall not contain cooking or sleeping facilities but an accessory structure may include bathroom facilities and indoor recreational facilities.
+(Amended 3/11/2019) - (3) ACCESSORY USE: A use customarily incidental and subordinate in nature, intent or purpose to the principal use of a structure, building or lot. - (4) BASEMENT: That portion of a dwelling below the first floor or ground floor with its entire floor below grade.
 Basements shall be excluded when calculating the number of stories for a building or structure. - (5) BUILDING: A structure having a roof.